Answer these 10 questions to gain a clear understanding of the direction you are taking.

-Naturally, money is an issue when starting a business, however, focusing solely on money is the wrong way to go about starting a successful business.
+Naturally, money is one of the main reasons for starting a business, however, focusing solely on money is the wrong way to start a successful business.

-If you start a business that is not interesting to you but has a good payout, you will find that even if you make money, there will still be something missing for you.
+If you start a business that is not interesting to you but has a good payout, you will find that even if you make money, there will still be something missing.
 You won’t have the satisfaction of running a business that you enjoy while making money.

-Furthermore, when running a business simply for the money, you will find that if problems occur, you will start looking for an escape rather than a solution to the problem.
+Furthermore, when running a business solely for the money, you will find that if problems occur, you will start looking for an escape rather than a solution to the problem.

 2. Are You Just Looking at the Revenue?

-Don’t focus on just the revenue; Some people look at this rather than the expenses and sacrifices involved to get that revenue.
+Don’t focus on just the revenue.
+Some people look at the amount of money generated and miss the expenses and sacrifices involved to get that revenue.